Emmanuel Sanon: International career

 Sanon earned 65 caps and 37 goals for the Haiti national football team.

+In 1972, Sanon was one of seven Haitian national team players selected to represent CONCACAF in the Brazil Independence Cup, a competition that featured many World Cup caliber teams.

 1974 FIFA World Cup

-Having qualified by first knocking out Puerto Rico in a play-off, then topping the final group in the capital Port-au-Prince, Haiti was drawn into a very difficult group featuring two-time champions Italy, future champions Argentina, and Poland, who managed third place in the tournament.
+Having qualified by first knocking out Puerto Rico in a play-off, then topping the final group in the capital Port-au-Prince, Haiti was drawn into a very difficult group featuring two-time champions Italy, future champions Argentina, and Poland, golden medal in the 1972 Summer Olympics and who managed third place in the tournament.
 While they predictably finished last in the group with three losses and a -12 goal difference, Emmanuel Sanon scored both goals for the country in the tournament.
 He scored against Argentina in the last game of the group, but by far the most famous goal occurred against Italy.
 The Azzurri had not let in a goal in 19 games prior to the World Cup, thanks to goalkeeper Dino Zoff.
 In the opening of the second half, Sanon shocked the Italians with the opening goal.
 However this lead did not hold and Italy went on to win 3–1.
 By the time Haiti was tossed from the tournament after losing 7–0 to Poland and 4–1 to Argentina, Sanon had nonetheless cemented his place in footballing history.